dpobel/damien.pobel.fr/src/post/gui-enhancements-with-admin2-ez-publish-extension.md

 ## Current features provided by admin2++ extension

-admin2++ extension currently provides the following features by using [jQueryUI 1.8](http://blog.jqueryui.com/2010/03/jquery-ui-18/) in the new [eZ Publish](/tag/ez-publish) administration interface :
+admin2++ extension currently provides the following features by using [jQueryUI 1.8](http://blog.jqueryui.com/2010/03/jquery-ui-18/) in the new [eZ Publish](/tag/ez-publish) administration interface:

 * it improves the dashboard to be easily configurable by each user (drag'n drop of blocks, ability to remove or add blocks)
 * it adds some new dashboard blocks (System infos, Feed reader, Advanced search form)